Helps for Taking ACCUPLACER

 and mixed numbers, and estimating.

-Operations with decimals and percents: topics include addition, subtraction, multiplication,
+Operations with decimals and percentages: topics include addition, subtraction, multiplication,

 and division with decimals.
 Percent problems, recognition of decimals, fraction and